Door Pressure Gauge

 What if my business is tax exempt?

-Measure Door Opening Force and Closing Speed
+Measure Door Opening Force and Closing Speed with a Door Force Gauge

-The best way to measure door-opening force is by using a door force gauge, also called a door pressure gauge.
-To do this, first, unlatch the door and then press the gauge against the door.
-Push until the door opens all the way.
+Holding the instrument firmly, push until the door opens all the way.
 The readout on the gauge shows you the force required to open the door.
 Some gauges have hooks to help you pull the door open.
 Door force gauges are available online and in some specialty hardware stores.

-You may also use a simple mechanical or digital fish scale.
+You may also use a simple mechanical plunger scale or digital fish scale.
 These options may be less accurate since you have to read the scale while opening the door.
 To use a fish scale, attach a string to the scale and the door opening hardware.
-Measure the maximum force required to pull the door open.
-Part of properly using a door pressure gauge is knowing how to interpret the measurements against the defined desired force standards and recommended pressure variability allowances.

 This does not apply to the initial force needed to overcome the weight of a motionless door.
 Open the door gradually; do not “jerk” it open.
 Opening force for exterior doors is not specified in the ADA Standards, but exterior doors that need to be accessible should have the minimum force possible.
 The typical maximum opening force for exterior doors ranges from 8.5 to 10 lbs.